SJET-Code/cooking-helper/README.md

 Issues to be fixed before release:

 - Improve website accessibility and formatting in different devices
-- Clean up and code and html/css
+- Clean up code and html/css